Link: Stanton • Price: $499/£459/€519

 Features and Implementation

-Stanton have looked at the essentials for working without a laptop and nailed it.
+Stanton has looked at the essentials for working without a laptop and nailed it.
 It’s so easy to use, and importantly does everything really well.
 Apart from analysing that is, which is very slow indeed – until Stanton bring out the library application which is due soon.

 Value For Money